 Your EMPI disc brake kit is designed to be used in combination with drum brakes.
 If you are going to install 4-Wheel Disc Brakes, a Dual Circuit Master Cylinder will be necessary.
-EMPI Part # 16-9554, Dual Circuit - 20mm Master Cylinder for all Beetles and Part # 17-2808 for Super Beetles are available at your EMPI dealer.
+EMPI Part # 16-9554, Dual Circuit -20mm master Cylinder, for all Beetles and Part # 17-2808 for Super Beetles are available at your EMPI dealer.
+This Brake Kit will only work with 15" and larger wheels, this kit also requires the use of '69 and later outer tie rod ends.
+Part # 99-4513 (Left Side) and 99-4514 (Right Side) these are available at your EMPI dealer.

-- STEP 1: To start, secure the car on a level, hard surface.
-Block the rear wheels and set the emergency brake, loosen the front lug nuts while the front wheels are still on the ground, but do not remove yet. - STEP 2: Elevate the complete front suspension off of the ground and use approved jack stands to support the weight of the car.
+- STEP 1: To start, secure the car on a level, hard surface, block the rear wheels and set the emergency brake.
+Loosen the front lug nuts while the front wheels are still on the ground, but do not remove yet. - STEP 2: Elevate the complete front suspension off of the ground and use approved jack stands to support the weight of the car.
 (Do not use the jack only to support the car.) - STEP 3: Remove both front wheels. - STEP 4: Remove the front brake drum on the driver's or left side.
-Making sure you remove the inner wheel bearing and old grease seal. - STEP 5: Loosen and remove the rubber brake hoses from metal brake line at the pan. - STEP 6: Remove the three bolts that hold the drum brake backing plate to the spindle.
-Remove the complete backing plate(including brake shoes and wheel cylinder with hose). - STEP 7: Install your new drop spindles. - STEP 8: Install the new wheel bearing races in the new rotors.
-(Be careful not to damage the rotor or the races by binding them, we suggest that the bearing races be pressed in). - STEP 9: Pack the bearings with suitable hi-temp wheel bearing grease. - STEP 10: Install the greased wheel bearings and the inner seals in the new rotors. - STEP 11: Install the new rotor on the new dropped spindles, using the new thrust washer and adjuster nuts.
+Making sure you remove the inner wheel bearing and old grease seal. - STEP 5: Loosen and remove the rubber brake hose from the metal brake line at the pan. - STEP 6 : Remove the 3 bolts that hold the drum brake backing plate to the spindle.
+Remove the complete backing plate (including brake shoes and wheel cylinder with hose). - STEP 7: Install your new drop spindles. - STEP 8: Install the new wheel bearing races in the new rotors.
+(Be careful not to damage the rotor or the races by binding them, we suggest that the bearing races be pressed in). - STEP 9: Pack the bearings with suitable hi-temp wheel bearing grease. - STEP 10: Install the greased wheel bearings and the inner seal in the new rotors. - STEP 11: Install the new rotor on the new dropped spindles, using the new thrust washer and adjuster nuts.
 Adjust to factory specifications.
 (Be careful not to over tighten adjuster nut.
 This will cause overheating of the bearings, resulting in damage to spindle, bearings and rotor.)
 Install the grease cap and speedometer clip. - STEP 12: Remove the plastic separator from between the brake pads in the caliper and install the caliper onto the bracket.
-Hardened caliper shim washers are provided to accommodate for the machining variances between the rotor, caliper and spindle, If necessary, use the hardened shim washers on the caliper mounting bolts, between the caliper and spindle.
+Hardened caliper shim washers are provided to accommodate for the machining variances between the rotor, caliper and spindle.
+If necessary, use the hardened shim washers on the caliper mounting bolts, between the caliper and spindle.
 There are eight (8) washers supplied in this kit, four (4) are .036 thick, four (4) are .055 thick.
 If necessary use a combination of washers to acheive the acceptable clearance between rotor and caliper.
 If shims are used, the same combination must be used on the top and bottom mounting bolts of individual caliper to ensure it is parallel with the rotor.
 Use a thread locker sealer and torque to 35 ft. lbs.